laughingman7743/PyAthenaJDBC/README.rst

     finally:
         engine.dispose()

-The connection string has the following format.
+The connection string has the following format:

 .. code:: python